 Finally being witnesses of Jesus’ light isn’t enough.
 It’s not beneficial to others unless we let that light shine.
-With that we come to the third metaphor which is ‘The City on a Hill’.
+With that, we come to the third metaphor which is ‘The City set on a Hill’.

 3. The City set on a Hill

 Ancient towns were often built of white limestone.
-They gleamed in the Sun during the day and at night the inhabitants’ oil lamps would shed glow over the surrounding area.
-Hence these cities served as beacons for directing travelers toward the city as they could be spotted from miles away at night as well as broad day light.
+They gleamed in the Sun during the day and at night the inhabitants’ oil lamps would shed a glow over the surrounding area.
+Hence these cities served as beacons for directing travelers toward the city as they could be spotted from miles away at night as well as in broad daylight.
 So Jesus’ audience knew exactly what he was talking about.
-In the same way we also must help the weary pilgrims of life to find their way to Christ by shining his light for him.
+In the same way, we also must help the weary pilgrims of life to find their way to Christ by shining his light for him.

 Then Jesus shifts the focus of his audience from the glow of a city to the glow of a single household.
 In the ancient Middle East, houses were lit using small clay lamps.
 Since those houses were simple one-room structures placing the lamp on a lampstand gave light to the entire house.
 Jesus used this earthly example to teach a spiritual lesson.
 That is we should not blend in with unbelievers for the fear of offending them because such behavior is like lighting a lamp and putting it under a basket indeed.